 The Official Referee will not give directions to the tournament operating personnel except through the Tournament Director.
-In all emergency cases involving the safety of personnel or property the Official Referee will act immediately and forcefully, taking full responsibility and reporting their actions thereafter to the Tournament Director and to the National Rifle Association when making their tournament report.
+In all emergency cases involving the safety of personnel or property the Official Referee thereafter to the Tournament Director and to the National Rifle Association when making their tournament report.
 In the event of a disagreement between Tournament Officials, the Official Referee shall prevail at the match with recourse only to the Protest Committee.